 - The closest airport to Lefkada is Aktion/Preveza, which is about half an hour away by car but is also very much on the small side so only accepts a limited number of flights.

-- Lefkada is part of the Ionian Islands, seven islands off of the West coast of Greece including Crete and Zante.
+- Lefkada is part of the Ionian Islands, seven islands off of the West coast of Greece including Corfu and Zante.

 - The East side of the island, facing the mainland, is known for it’s family beaches; the West side is the place to go for a walk on the wild side and a bit of untamed beauty.